Test Your Social Media Effort

 • Vary the time of day you share.

-• Share only your art on Instagram.
+• Share your art only.

 • Stick to one color scheme at a time.